 Weapons come in slashing, stabbing, and blunt varieties and are more useful in certain scenarios, with each having a light attack and a heavy attack if you hold the button down.
 However, you’ll tend to stick to specific ones once you acquire them, as they’ll typically be outclassed by similar weapons later.
 Each weapon has a mastery aspect as well, which simply grants you 5% extra damage once you dispatch 100 enemies with it.

 Ain’t that a kick in the head

 Enemies can also be kicked to their deaths off of platforms, but this doesn’t work all the time, as enemies sometimes treat the edges of platforms as invisible walls.
-I died more than once while trying desperately to kick an enemy off a platform, only to watch as they wouldn’t budge while on the edge, resulting in me getting thrown to my death by an enemy behind me.
+I died more than once while trying desperately to kick an enemy off a platform, only to watch as they wouldn’t budge while on the edge.
+This often resulted in me getting shoved to my death by an enemy behind me.